yuki1107/Trav_well/Readme.md

 All database actions are controlled by models in the application/models folder.
 These files are pretty straightforwardly named, although it should be noted that the difference between a place and a city is that a place is contained within a city. (i.e. a certain restaurant).
 The actual layout of the web pages can be found in application/views.
 Again these should be pretty straightforwardly named.

+####Changes To Backlog
+We didn't really add any new features to the product/sprint backlog, although we did divide up some of the tasks to make the requirements more clear/more fine grained.

+####Testing
+There are some users in the database already for testing purposes.
+User abc has a message, and has posted a comment already.
+The password for abc is 123456.

 ###Homepage, Login Page
 On homepage, click the title on top-left corner; then the page can jump back to the homepage.